How will I know if my child has SEND?

 The SENDco meets with the middle school SENDco to pass on information and paperwork relating to the child.

 What happens if my child has a medical condition?

 All staff are first aid trained.
 Staff also have specific training in Asthma, Epipen.
 Medical needs are shared with all staff and displayed in the staffroom.
 A care plan may be put in place with the input of medical professionals or the school nurse.
 Please refer to the school policy on Managing Medicines and First Aid.

 What specialist services are accessed by the school?

-School can refer for additional support from a number of services including: Advisory teacher for children with ASD, Speech and Language therapy, Occupational therapy, Educational Psychologist, Jigsaw Behaviour Support team, Inclusion Officer, Education Welfare Officer, Parent Support Advisers, Social Workers, Early Years Support team, Physical Impairment team, CHUMS- child bereavement, trauma and emotional well-being, CAMHS- Child and adolescence mental health, School Nurse and Edwin Lobo Child development Centre (Consultant Paediatricians).
+School can refer for additional support from a number of services including: Advisory teacher for children with Autistic Sprectrum Disorders, Speech and Language therapy, Occupational therapy, Educational Psychologist, Jigsaw Behaviour Support team, Inclusion Officer, Education Welfare Officer, Parent Support Advisers, Social Workers, Early Years Support team, Physical Impairment team, CHUMS- child bereavement, trauma and emotional well-being, CAMHS- Child and adolescence mental health, School Nurse and Edwin Lobo Child development Centre (Consultant Paediatricians).